• Skip to primary navigation

 HERE ARE MY TOP TIPS FOR COOKING WITH GROUND VENISON

 1. Prepare the meat well.
 Let it naturally thaw in the refrigerator.
 A quick microwave defrost will ruin the flavor of the meat (I would know, I’ve done it plenty of times).
-The meat also forms better patties if the meat is still refrigerator chilled and not room temperature.
+The meat will also form a better burger patty if the meat is still refrigerator chilled and not room temperature.

 2. Season it while you cook it!
 I remember hearing once upon a time that salt shouldn’t be added to venison in the early stages of cooking.
 This is FALSE!
 Go ahead and add the spices in the beginning (and during!).